reimotaavi/DataEngineerigTestTask/README.md

 # DataEngineerigTestTask

+I chose to scrape Euronics's website to get price information about mechanical keyboards.

 For the setup, download the folder and upload it to Jupyter Notebook.

 In the folder, there are 2 .ipynb files end .exe file.
 The .exe file is web driver used to connect to a website.